HackTricks-wiki/hacktricks/macos-hardening/macos-security-and-privilege-escalation/macos-proces-abuse/macos-ipc-inter-process-communication/macos-xpc/macos-xpc-connecting-process-check/macos-xpc_connection_get_audit_token-attack.md

 * An XPC connection’s audit token is the audit token of **copied from the most recently received message**.
 * Obtaining the **audit token** of an XPC connection is critical to many **security checks**.

-Although the previous situation sounds promising there are some scenarios where this is not going to cause problems:
+Although the previous situation sounds promising there are some scenarios where this is not going to cause problems ([from here](https://sector7.computest.nl/post/2023-10-xpc-audit-token-spoofing)):

 * Audit tokens are often used for an authorization check to decide whether to accept a connection.
 As this happens using a message to the service port, there is **no connection established yet**.
 More messages on this port will just be handled as additional connection requests.
 So any **checks before accepting a connection are not vulnerable** (this also means that within `-listener:shouldAcceptNewConnection:` the audit token is safe).
 We are therefore **looking for XPC connections that verify specific actions**.
 * XPC event handlers are handled synchronously.
 This means that the event handler for one message must be completed before calling it for the next one, even on concurrent dispatch queues.
 So inside an **XPC event handler the audit token can not be overwritten** by other normal (non-reply!) messages.

-This gave us the idea for two different methods this may be possible:
+Two different methods this might be exploitable:

 1. Variant1:
    * **Exploit** **connects** to service **A** and service **B**